 Dr Feliza Mbongo hadn't been back to work long.
 Just a week before was the Forwarding Ceremony for her daughter, Hannah.
 She still thought back to it often.

-The day before they sent her to the future, they tried to make it as normal as they could, but it was hard.
+The family tried to make it as normal as they could, but it was hard.
 Mbongo took her wife and daughter out to ice cream.
 She wasn't supposed to eat for at least 12 hours before, they were told, though nobody was entirely sure why.
 The good Dr had researched the literature and determined there was no real good reason.
 But the safe/sorry equation indicated that it would be best to endure a small window of discomfort while the patient waited to be shipped off to the future.

 The morning of the ceremony, the family crowded into the sedan of Hannah's biological dad, plugged in the address, and rode to the Forwarding Center.

 At the center, past the pro-death protesters that lined the street, sat a building made of steel and glass and even the lawn was cleaner than even the hospital Mbongo worked in.
 After they parked and walked in, they were immediately ushered into a waiting area by a very polite woman with a severe haircut.
 She offered them coffee or a OTC strength Xanax.
 They declined everything and sat there and looked at magazines on a table but did not pick them up.
-They were glossy and, every ten to fifteen seconds, the covers changed to a new beautiful photo of someone that was really famous last year.
+The glossy covers changed every 10 to 15 seconds to a picture of someone that was really famous last year.

-After a short wait, the receptionist collected them and they all followed her down a hallway which was very large and very cold to the Forwarding Antechamber.
-Feliza almost laughed aloud at the sign on the door, wanted to crack some joke about naming rooms by committee with a strong brand emphasis, but she didn't.
-Now didn't feel like a good time for making jokes.
+After a short wait, the receptionist collected them.
+They followed her down a large and cold hallway toward the Forwarding Antechamber.
+Feliza almost laughed at the sign on the door and felt the urge to crack some joke about naming rooms by committee.
+She thought better of it, however.

-The technician ("Time Artist", his nametag said) walked in, introduced himself.
-He held in his hand some kind of tablet computer, which he tapped a few buttons on.
-Then uttered the first words that were more than just pleasantries or epithets.
-He looked at Feliza.
+The technician ("Time Artist", his nametag said) walked in and introduced himself.
+He held some kind of tablet computer.
+He tapped and swiped at it, then he looked at Feliza.
 She noticed he had one brown and one blue eye.

 The child walked to the scale, and the display lit up with more significant digits than Feliza ever used in her practice.
-The technician didn’t type them in, he explained, there were too many chances for error.
-He tapped a button and the weight synced with the computer system which then copied it all to his tablet.
-He still double-checked the displays matched.
+The technician didn’t type them in--too many chances for error.
+He tapped a button and the weight synced with the computer.
+He still double-checked, anyway.

 They hugged.
 They held their tears as best they could.
 Hannah smiled and told each of them, Mbongo, her other mom, her bio-dad, that she loved them.
-That she hoped to get their letters in the future, to get their missives and their videos and their life lessons and memories of their own childhoods.
+That she hoped to get their letters in the future, to get their videos and their life lessons and memories of their own childhoods.
 She wanted their love from across the distance of hundreds of years; she promised they would live on in the future in her memory.
+She carried more burden than a child should bare, but she held it.

-The technician opened the heavy door and walked with her over the bridge and onto the platform; for something hanging by only a few strands of jet black cable, it did not move much.
-He sat her down, knelt down and said something to her.
+The technician walked with her out of the room.
+A few moments later, they could all see the in the Forwarding Chamber itself open.
+The two of them walked the bridge onto the platform.
+For something held in place by a few strands of black cable, it did not move much.
+He sat her down, knelt down, and said something to her.
 She nodded.
 Then the technician walked back across the bridge, closed the door, pressed a button.
-They heard a motor start below them and they watched the bridge retract under the room they were in.
+They heard a motor start below them and they watched the bridge retract under the door to the chamber.

 The adults all nodded.
-They looked out at the little girl, Hannah, who they had raised for a half-dozen years, as she waved and mouthed the words "I love you."
+They looked out at the little girl, Hannah, who they had raised for not long enough, as she waved and mouthed the words "I love you."

 Then a green flash.
 Then nothing.
 She was gone.

 "Doctor?"
-Feliza shook her head, coming out of her memories.
+Feliza shook her head, coming out of her memories and coming back to the hospital she worked at.
 "Doctor?"
 It was some intern.
 James, maybe?

 "We have a problem," James said.